-If configured with both CFG_REE_FS=y and CFG_RPMB_FS=y the REE FS will create a special file, dirfile. db.hash in RPMB which hold a hash representing the state of REE FS.
+If configured with both CFG\REE\FS=y and CFG\RPMB\FS=y the REE FS will create a special file, dirfile.db.hash in RPMB which hold a hash representing the state of REE FS.

-2.9.7 Important caveats
+2.10.7 Important caveats

-Warning: Currently no OP-TEE platform is able to support retrieval of the Hardware Unique Key or Chip ID required for secure operation.
-For all platforms, a constant key is used, resulting in no protection against decryption, or Secure Storage duplication to other devices.
-This is because information about how to retrieve key data from the SoC is considered sensitive by the vendors and it is not publicly available.
+Warning: Currently some OP-TEE platform are not able to support retrieval of the Hardware Unique Key or Chip ID required for secure operation.
+For those platforms, a constant key is used, resulting in no protection against decryption, or Secure Storage duplication to other devices.
+This is because information about how to retrieve key data from the SoC is considered sensitive by some vendors and it is not publicly available.